Hill & Knowlton: Recognition

-From 2008 to 2012, H+K Strategies worked for the Special Court for Sierra Leone to draw attention to the court's work prosecuting war criminals in Sierra Leone.
+From 2008 to 2012, Hill & Knowlton worked for the Special Court for Sierra Leone to draw attention to the court's work prosecuting war criminals in Sierra Leone.
 The court was able to raise more than $12.5 million in financing to convict former Liberian president Charles Taylor.
 In 2013, the firm's work was included in PRWeek's list of "great work of the last 15 years".